AaronGullickson/labs-wrangling-programming/README.md

 One important aspect of writing good code is maintaining a consistent style in how you write this code.
 This can include things like how long a single line can be, how you label variable names, how you use comments, where you put spaces, etc. In order to start working toward style consistency, I would like you to follow these rules in your coding syntax for this assignment:

 1. **Length of a line of code**.
 A single line of code should only be about 80 characters long.
 You can use the length of the sectioning comments as a rough guideline.
 To ensure that you stay roughly within that limit, you can turn on the "show margin" option in the RStudio preferences under Code > Display.
 If your code is longer than this, be sure to use multiple lines with proper indentation.
 The "control+i" keystroke will fix indentation for you on multi-line commands.
 2. **Variable names**.
 All variables should have lower case names and should not include spaces or special characters.
 Use the underscore (_) to simulate spacing.
 Do not start variable names with a number.
 Variable names should be no longer than 20 characters.
+Be consistent in naming practices.
 3. **Category names**.
 The names of categories in factor variables should be no longer than 20 characters.
 4. **Spacing**.
 Always put a single space between assignment operators (e.g. `<-`) and after commas.